 St. Nicholas’ School is a school full of music!
 We believe that every child is entitled to a good music education which is why we have specialist music teachers to teach both class music lessons and singing assemblies.
 Every child has the opportunity to enjoy music through listening, singing and playing instruments.
-Singing assemblies are split into Key Stage one and Key Stage two and take place once a week.
+Singing assemblies are split into Key Stage one, with Foundation Stage sometimes joining them, and then Key Stage two on a separate afternoon.
 Class music lessons are taught by a specialist music teacher once a week.

 Class Music Lessons

-Class music lessons are generally taught by a specialist music teacher.
-These lessons include a listening activity, singing, sometimes improvising and composing using tuned and untuned percussion instruments, musical notation, and musical games that introduce and reinforce the children’s knowledge of the interrelated dimensions of music: beat/pulse, rhythm, pitch, dynamics, tempo, timbre, texture and structure.
+Class music lessons are taught by a specialist music teacher, alternating between classes each week.
+These lessons include a listening activity, singing, improvising and composing using tuned and untuned percussion instruments, musical notation, and musical games that introduce and reinforce the children’s knowledge of the interrelated dimensions of music: beat/pulse, rhythm, pitch, dynamics, tempo, timbre, texture and structure.
 Children have the opportunity to listen to and discuss their opinions about a wide range of music, from a variety of genres such as classical, jazz, baroque, electronic, pop, blues, ragtime, rock, romantic, to name a few!

 Each year group gets to perform to the school.
-Currently, foundation stage produce both something for Christmas and a short play in the summer term too; this year, Year one will be singing Christmas songs to parents; Year two put on a Christmas play – this year it is “Babushka”; Year three treat us to a play in January; Year four entertain us with their play at the end of the spring term; this year, Year five are putting on a selection of carols from around the world, interspersed with readings and Year six join forces with Year four to sing Carols around the Christmas tree and then at the end of the summer term Year six wow us with a final musical!
-In the past these have included, “Charlie and the Chocolate Factory”, “Shakespeare Rocks”, “The Wizard of Oz”, any many others.
+Currently, Foundation Stage produce both something for Christmas and a short play in the summer term too; Christmas performances vary, but usually Key Stage one perform a musical play with a Christmas theme and Years five and six treat us to carols and readings around the Christmas tree.
+Towards the end of the spring term, Year three entertain us with a play and then just before May half term, Year four have their chance to shine, often with a fun musical.
+Finally, Year six wow us with a final musical!
+In the past these have included, “Charlie and the Chocolate Factory”, “Shakespeare Rocks”, “The Wizard of Oz”, and many others.

 Year 2 Music Project

-This is a project that is now in it’s third year in which all children in Year 2 are given the opportunity to have four free lessons on an instrument that they choose out of a given selection.
-These have included: violin, clarinet, recorder, keyboard, trumpet, flute, guitar, ukulele and even the french horn!
+This is a project that was started in 2015 and has continued every year since.
+It was both set up and is run entirely by volunteers.
+All children in Year 2 are given the opportunity to have four free lessons on an instrument that they choose out of a given selection.
+These have included: violin, ‘cello, recorder, keyboard, guitar and ukulele.
 The project was the brain-child of our visiting music teacher, Julia Drown, who also runs the school orchestra.
 It is a fantastic chance for the children to try out an instrument before committing to lessons in order to see if it is the right instrument for them.
-After the first two years, a number of children have then gone on to have formal music lessons, either with visiting peripatetic music teachers in school or with Julia herself.
+A number of children have then gone on to have formal music lessons.
 It has been a wonderful project, which has proved popular with the children.
 It has also been an excellent way to get members of the community involved as we are reliant on volunteers to come and teach their instrument to the children.

 Year 4 Whole Class Instrumental Lessons

 In Year four, both classes have whole class music lessons on a specific instrument.
-For the last two years this instrument has been the clarinet.
-A specialist clarinet teacher comes in every week to teach the whole class and then the whole year group perform to the rest of the school and to parents, usually at the end of the spring and summer terms.
+Currently they are learning brass instruments, so the children are playing various instruments including cornets and trombones.
+A specialist brass teacher comes in every week to teach the whole class and then the whole year group perform to the rest of the school and to parents, usually at the end of the spring and summer terms.
 Again, a number of children end up continuing lessons with the county music service and joining the school orchestra.

-Currently we have visiting peripatetic music teachers for Woodwind, keyboard and violin.
+Currently we have visiting peripatetic music teachers for Woodwind, brass, keyboard, violin, ‘cello, guitar and ukulele.